cirosantilli/linux-cheat/net/curl.md

 CLI utility that does several web protocols.
 More powerful than `wget`: only use `wget` for recursive mirroring

+Not POSIX, and there is no POSIX 7 alternative: <http://stackoverflow.com/questions/9490872/is-wget-or-similar-programs-always-available-on-posix-systems>

 Ubuntu install: